nicehash/nheqminer/README.md

 # Features

 Major things:
-- Implemented all fast implementations (tromp and xenoncati with AVX1/AVX2)
+- Implemented all fast implementations (tromp and xenoncat with AVX1/AVX2)
 - Better support for other platforms

 Platforms: